-In this post, I will share some thoughts about the benefits of Agile development lifecycles, explain where this system came from, and how it works step-by-step.
+In this post, I will share the benefits of Agile software development lifecycles, explain where this system came from, and how we at Uptech use it step-by-step.

 What is Agile Development Lifecycle?

-Agile development lifecycle is the sequence of development steps and methodologies that help to build a product that meets user needs and brings value to their lives.
+Agile development lifecycle is the sequence of development phases and methodologies that help to build a product that meets user needs and brings value to their lives.

 The name “Agile” speaks for itself and describes the approach to such development.
-Thus, the main characteristics of Agile development lifecycle are flexible approach, progress by small parts, cross-functional teams and high team involvement.
-Among the top IT companies leveraging Agile, you can find:
+Thus, the main characteristics of Agile software development lifecycle are flexible approach, progress by small parts, cross-functional teams and high team involvement.
+Among the top IT companies using Agile SDLC, you can find:

 - LEGO Digital Solutions